 Day 1 in Dubai

-Of course, it depends on what time you arrive in Dubai, but I recommend starting slowly.
-If you have five days in Dubai, don’t jump into the busiest place right away.
+Of course, it depends on what time you arrive in Dubai, but I recommend starting your Dubai trip slowly.

 Wild Wadi Waterpark or Jumeirah Beach/Kite Beach

-It is not far from the public part of Jumeirah Beach (and just a stone’s throw from Wild Wadi), and though the area is not huge, it is the perfect place to end your first out of five days here.
+Madinat Jumeirah has its own souk and many restaurants and cafes come with a view of Burj al Arab.
+They are quite pricey though, but I do believe it is worth it, as the view is not something that you can get just anywhere.
+It is not far from the public part of Jumeirah Beach (and just a stone’s throw from Wild Wadi), and though the area is not huge, it is the perfect place to end your first day here.

 Day 2 in Dubai